 “Translated captions helps Google Meet video calls to be more global, inclusive and effective by removing language ability as a barrier to collaboration.
 By helping users consume the content in a preferred language, you can help equalize information sharing, learning and collaboration, and make sure your meetings are as effective as possible,” Google wrote in its announcement.

-Interested administrators will have to apply for access before the feature appears in their meetings, the report said.
+The report said that interested administrators will have to apply for access before the feature appears in their meetings.

 To enable it, users will have to switch on Captions in Settings and set it to English before toggling on Translated Captions underneath.
 They can then choose one of the translated language options.